island-is/handbook/docs/api-design-guide/design-principles/naming-conventions.md

 shared across the ecosystem.

 Name overloading should be avoided.
 Use different names for different concepts.
-_Developer should use [Viskuausan] to look up existing concepts before naming services and resources._
+_Developers should use [Viskuausan] to look up existing concepts before naming services and resources._

 Overly general names that are ambiguous within the context of the API and the government's larger API ecosystem should be avoided.
-They can lead to misunderstanding of API concepts.
+They can lead to a misunderstanding of API concepts.
 Specific names that accurately describe the API concept and distinguish it from other relevant concepts should be used.
 There is no definitive list of names to avoid, as every name must be